morethanthemes/docs/docs/how-to/google-fonts-locally.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 ---

-# How to host Google fonts locally
+# Host Google fonts locally

 The guide provides step-by-step instructions for hosting Google fonts on your own web server.
 The steps below refer to the Base+ theme and the PT Serif font, as an example, but they can be applied to any other font loaded in our theme distributions.